mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Frame feedback as requests, not commands

 People tend to reduce politeness in code reviews, whereas you actually want to increase it.
 Err on the side of being annoyingly gentle.
-Most people would never say out loud to a co-worker, "You have to bring me that stapler," but a lot of code reviewers don't think twice about saying, "You have to move this class to a separate file."
+Most people would never say out loud to a co-worker, "Hand me that stapler then fetch me a soda," but I've seen numerous code reviewers frame feedback as similarly pushy commands during code reviews, "Move this class to a separate file."

 Instead, frame your feedback as requests.
 Compare this comment framed in two different ways: